UF-Design-Build-Fly/MultidisciplinaryDesignOptimization/README.md

  TODO:
 * Update Motorspreadsheet (Rerun script, recreate spreadsheet, convert to .mat file)
-  * update estimated weight to be in pounds
+  * update estimated weight to be in pounds time to be in seconds
 * remove reassignment of numPowerSystems
 * add wheel weight
 * move landinggear into seperate class